jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/README.md

 rental of assets represented as NFT asking to pay using a digital coin represented as FT both tokens managed in the same blockchjain network!

-1. Blockchain Network creation
+[1.
+Blockchain Network creation]
-2. Preparation of the AppBuilder Dev environment
+[2.
+Preparation of Oracle App Builder development environment]
-2. Creation and Deployment of the SmartContracts
+3. Creation and Deployment of the SmartContracts
 3. Test the services using Postman